Skip to main content

 What the Research Says

-TUDCA has a robust evidence base as both a pharmaceutical and supplement.
-Pan et al. (2013) conducted a multicenter RCT showing TUDCA at 750mg/day significantly improved biochemical markers in primary biliary cholangitis patients.
-Rodrigues et al. (1998) established the mechanistic basis for TUDCA's cytoprotective effects through mitochondrial membrane stabilization and apoptosis inhibition.
-Ozcan et al. (2006) published a landmark paper in Science demonstrating that TUDCA resolves ER stress and improves insulin signaling, opening a new therapeutic avenue for metabolic diseases.
-Kars et al. (2010) translated these findings to humans, showing improved insulin sensitivity in obese subjects.
+TUDCA (Tauroursodeoxycholic Acid) is supported by a robust evidence base as both a pharmaceutical and dietary supplement.
+Pan et al. (2013) conducted a double-blind randomized controlled trial involving 23 liver cirrhosis patients, demonstrating that TUDCA at 750mg/day was more effective than UDCA in improving biochemical markers.
+Rodrigues et al. (1998) established the mechanistic basis for TUDCA's cytoprotective effects through mitochondrial membrane stabilization and inhibition of apoptosis.
+Ozcan et al. (2006) published a landmark study in *Science* showing that TUDCA resolves endoplasmic reticulum (ER) stress, normalizes hyperglycemia, and improves insulin signaling in obese, diabetic mice, opening new therapeutic avenues for metabolic diseases.
+Kars et al. (2010) translated these findings to humans, demonstrating that TUDCA improved liver and muscle insulin sensitivity by approximately 30% in a randomized, double-blind study of 20 obese adults without affecting adipose tissue.
 TUDCA's dual role as both a bile acid and chemical chaperone makes it uniquely versatile among hepatoprotective agents.

 References